The legal framework for not-for-profit, non-governmental organizations ("NGOs") in South Africa consists of four primary tiers.

 No member can have any rights, based on membership, to the property of the association.

-If all of these requirements are met, the organisation will be deemed a universitas with legal personality.
-Non-profit Trusts
+If all of these requirements are met, the organization will be deemed a universitas with legal personality.

 Trusts in South Africa are governed under the Trust Properties Control Act and common law.
 A trust can be established for private benefit or for a charitable purpose.
 In order to determine whether a trust qualifies as a charitable trust under South African law, a grantmaker must look to the trust deed.